 High Park’s Jamie Bell Adventure Playground is (to my knowledge) the biggest playground structure in the city and certainly one of the best (lots more pics here).
 Insanely busy in the summer but completely empty (except for us) on this warm November Day.
-Our kids hated his place when it is swarming with kids in the summer.
+As very young children our kids hated his place when it was swarming with kids in the summer.
 But they loved it today.
 They particularly love bouncing up and down on the rubber Bruges (see pic below) especially when dad makes it bounce.

 Continue reading “Jamie Bell Adventure Playground (High Park)”